 - Students who are NOT enrolled in a 4-year course of study in World Language must see Mrs. Prado for a Seal of Biliteracy Application.

-- Alternate assessment (Vietnamese only) Test will be administered on 3/21/11 at the District Office located at 5832 Bolsa Avenue, HB, 92649.
-Testing will begin at 3:00 pm and end at 5:00 pm.
+- Alternate assessment (Vietnamese speaking English Learners only, if unable to complete the sequence of Vietnamese Courses) Test will be administered at the District Office located at 5832 Bolsa Avenue, HB, 92649.
+This criteria is reviewed by the school counselor.
 Please contact Mrs. Prado if you will be taking the alternate assessment (Vietnamese only).

 - Students will be recognized at graduation, senior awards, and a State Seal will be attached to their transcripts.

 - *Students who meet requirements 1-4 will NOT need to apply.